A Bullet in the Head (1990 film)

 A Bullet in the Head (Une balle dans la tête) is a 1990 Canadian drama film directed by Attila Bertalan.
 The film was selected as the Canadian entry for the Best Foreign Language Film at the 64th Academy Awards, but was not accepted as a nominee.

+Summary

 The film centres on a soldier, wounded in war, who is struggling to survive after being trapped behind enemy lines.

 The film's dialogue is spoken entirely in an invented language.

-It was the first film ever selected as Canada's submission to the Academy Award competition for Best Foreign Language Film which was not in French, and one of just four such films overall alongside the later Atanarjuat: The Fast Runner, Water and Eternal Spring.
+Reception and legacy

 Film historian Peter Cowie called it "a nightmarish fairytale about the absurdity and futility of war."

+It was the first film ever selected as Canada's submission to the Academy Award competition for Best Foreign Language Film which was not in French, and one of just four such films overall alongside the later Atanarjuat: The Fast Runner, Water, Eternal Spring. and The Things You Kill.